Prasanna-kumar7/Pk_Anime/README.md

+This is a simple web app developed to search anime search anime name and it will show related images and titles It is Developed using React
+Fetching the API using Async and Await and Fetch Function

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.